 Labour care will be provided by Delivery Suite midwives and your obstetrician.
 Your obstetrician will be present for birth.
 Should you require extra assistance during birth then your obstetrician would perform this; including an instrumental birth or caesarean section.
 Your obstetrician will also provide postnatal care and appropriate follow-up.

 The Royal Hospital for Women values private obstetrics as an excellent continuity of care model, which has very high satisfaction rates.

 A number of consultant obstetricians have visiting rights at the Royal Hospital for Women.
-A list of consultant obstetricians undertaking private practice at Royal Hospital for Women is available from Administration.
+Click here for a list of consultant obstetricians undertaking private practice at Royal Hospital for Women.
 You will require a referral from your GP to the obstetrician.
 Each obstetrician has different arrangements with regard to professional fees.